 B3: Effect of excitation energy

-To quantify the effect of the photon’s energy, we will repeat the NA-AIMD simulation performed in projects B1 and B2 - but now we will start from the second and third excited electronic states.
+To quantify the effect of photon energy, we will repeat the NA-AIMD simulation performed in Projects B1 and B2, but now we will start from the second and third excited electronic states.
 The product distribution is expected to differ from what was previously obtained due to the large changes in the energy distribution along the molecular degrees of freedom and possible different relaxation paths.
-This WP will emphasize the effect of energy distribution and the importance of the starting state on the chemical processes taking place.
+This WP will emphasize the effect of energy distribution and the importance of the starting state on the chemical processes occurring.

-Work Package C: Photochemistry of PAHs in condensed environments.
+Work Package C: Photochemistry of PAHs in condensed environments